 At Kersting Court, 1 Kersting Court in downtown Sierra Madre, with the snow play and sledding hill in nearby Memorial Park.
 The whole downtown participates.

-The tree lighting is at 6:00 PM each year, after the daytime festival hours.
-The festival itself typically runs from midday to about 8:00 PM.
+The tree lighting is in the evening each year, after the daytime festival hours.
+The festival itself typically runs from midday into the evening.

 Yes.
 Real snow is trucked in each year for a sledding hill and snowmen in Memorial Park — a short walk from the main festival in Kersting Court.